RickStrahl/BlogPosts/2024-12/Back-to-Basics-Using-the-Parallel-Library-to-Massively-Boost-Loop-Performance/BackToBasicsUsingTheParallelLibraryToMassivelyBoostLoopPerformance.md

 You can see the link checks taking a few seconds here - prior to updating to parallel code the check was considerably slower.
 Link checking went from 25+ seconds for one of the pages with 52 links down to ~2.3 seconds - more than a 10x improvement!
 Talk about bang for your buck!

-To make this even more enticing is that changing the code over from the original, linear `foreach()` processing to using `Parallel.ForeachAsync()` literally involved **changing two lines of code**, which netted this major performance improvement.
-The level of improvement obviously varies based on many factors including the number of links, how long they process and how long the longest request takes.
+To make this even more enticing is that changing the code from the original, linear `foreach()` processing to using `Parallel.ForeachAsync()` literally involved **changing three lines of code**, which netted this major performance improvement.
+The level of improvement can obviously vary based on many factors including the number of links, how long they process and how long the longest request takes.

 > ##### @icon-warning Choose Parellization Carefully!
 > Note that **not every loop is a good candidate for parallelization** - you have to be very careful with state of the objects in the loop as each loop iteration winds up on a separate thread.
 Any state  that gets touched inside of the parallel loop should be treated as potentially thread unsafe.
 More on this later.

 Because code is parallelized, it essentially takes roughly as long as the slowest request as all the http requests and local file lookups run simultaneously waiting for completion of them all.
-Well up to a point anyway as there are options to limit the level of parallelization set to 50 simultaneous operations.
+Well, up to a point anyway as there are options to limit the level of parallelization set to 50 simultaneous operations.
 More on that later.

-FWIW, running many HTTP requests for me at least is a common scenario.
-Markdown Monster does this in a number of places - The Addin Manager for example, pulls detailed addin info from the Addin's GitHub site in the background while the list is being loaded and displayed in the Addin Manager.

 ## A very specific Example
-So let's look at the code for the to get an idea of the before and after for linear and paralleized code.
+So let's look at some code to get an idea of the before and after for linear and parallelized code.

-The logic for this process involves multiple steps which is one of the reasons that the parallelization worked so easily.
+The logic for this process involves multiple steps which is one of the reasons that the parallelization worked so easily:

-* Parse out the links from the document (using [MarkDig's](https://github.com/xoofx/markdig) Document model)
+* Parse out the links from the document (using [MarkDig's](https://github.com/xoofx/markdig) Document model) into a list that won't be modified
 * Loop through each link and check if it's valid
-* Update each item's status properties
+* Update each **item's** status properties

-The initial code did this sequentially.
-Even though the original code was checking links asynchronously for making the HTTP calls and reading file info, the code was still sequential, processing one link after the other.
+The initial code did this sequentially and even though it was doing asynchronous link checks making the HTTP calls and reading file info, the code was still sequential, processing one link after the other.

-I'll post only the relevant code here for this initial comparison and the full loop code afterwards to avoid confusing the implementation issue.
+> I'll post truncated code that only shows the relvant bits here for this initial comparison, but I'll show the full loop code at the end of this article.

 ### for each Logic
 Here's the original linear `foreach` code: